AmberG31/my_golden_square/ph4_solo_project/recipe/restaurant_recipe.md

     # ..
   end

+  def add(name, quantity)
+    # adds name and quantity of the dish to the @cart array
+  end

+  def remove(name, quantity)
+    # removes name and quantity from @cart array
+  end

+  def view_cart
+    # returns list of dishes and their quantities
+  end

   def print_receipt #INTEG
-    # prints a list of dishes with prices and grand total
+    # prints a list of dishes, their quantities with prices and grand total
-  end

-  def send_SMS #INTEG
-    # sends SMS to the customer confirming order is placed and when it's arriving
+    # sends SMS to the customer with eta of the order
   end
 end